merative/spm-ui-upgrade-helper/docs/dev/installation.md

 ## Notes

 - There are two build commands: `build:dev` and `build:release`.
-The former will add shortcuts to all services so that they can be run individually.
+The former will add development shortcuts to all services so that they can be run individually.